Poet Wendy Cope was born in Erith, Kent in 1945 and read History at St Hilda's College, Oxford.

 Two or three others appear.'

-Her first collection, Making Cocoa for Kingsley Amis (1986), includes parodies of work by poets such as T. S. Eliot’s ‘The Waste Land’ (as in ‘Waste Land Limericks’):
+Her first collection, Making Cocoa for Kingsley Amis (1986), includes parodies of work by poets such as T. S. Eliot, as in her ‘Waste Land Limericks’:

 'In April one seldom feels cheerful;